catherineritchie/catherineritchie.github.io/_posts/2018-07-02-work-for-you.md

 I decided a few things: launch this site, present my thesis research findings to an audience, read more and explore my employment options.
 Firstly, I didn’t know how I wanted my website to look, but my favourite colour has always been orange and my auburn hair is something that has always made me stand out from others.
 So, I figured that was a good place to start.
 I have also learnt that sometimes it’s not about perfection, it’s about getting it out there into the world.
 Secondly, I haven’t presented anything in a very long time, so I thought it might be an interesting challenge to throw myself in at the deep end.
 Lastly, I needed to begin a new learning journey.
 I knew that in order to pursue the career I wanted, I needed to **[pave my own path](http://catherineritchie.co.uk/2018/06/06/pave-your-own-path.html)**.
 That means reading, going to events, talking to people and doing all that you can to break out on your own.

+~

 In my endeavour to pave my path, I had to get used to working from home every day.
-I have learnt that the following few steps have led me to be productive in the comfort of my own home.
+Here is what I have learnt:

 **1. Give yourself office hours that work for you**
 - Consider your daily routine and commitments (Kids?
 Pets?
 Family?)